 Fredrik Kinbom is a Swedish lap steel player/multi-instrumentalist/singer/songwriter based in Berlin.
 Since first picking up the lap steel in 2005, his original style and sound has led to recording and/or international touring with acclaimed acts like Gemma Ray, Gurrumul, Alberta Cross, Moulettes and Ned Collette.

 His second solo album with the lap steel in focus.
 "Oil" (Capstan Records, 2014), received much critical praise.
-He has contributed as a co-writer to albums by Sarah Blasko and Gemma Ray, and has since "Oil" released two albums with his theatrical side project Kinbom & Kessner (featuring a stellar cast of guests like James Williamson (Iggy & The Stooges) and members of Moulettes, Hazmat Modine and Augie March).
+He has contributed as a co-writer to albums by Sarah Blasko and Gemma Ray, and has since "Oil" released three albums with his theatrical side project Kinbom & Kessner (featuring a stellar cast of guests like James Williamson (Iggy & The Stooges), Angela Winkler and members of Nick Cave and the Bad Seeds, Moka Efti Orchestra, Hazmat Modine and Augie March).
 His latest solo release is the album "Songs For Lap Steel And Harmonium" (Sotones Records, 2018).